 Manchester United remain top of the world’s 20 richest club for the second year in a row, says Deloitte.

-The Deloitte Football Money League is based on the 2016-17 season and featured 10 Premier League sides in their list of 20 clubs from around the world.
+The Deloitte Football Money League is based on the 2016-17 season and features 10 Premier League sides in their list of 20 clubs from around the world.

 Real Madrid were second on the list followed by runaway Spanish La Liga leaders Barcelona.

 The list only takes revenues into account and not any club’s debts.
 The top 20 is as follows: